-STIS's longpass filter cuts off at $\lambda < 5500$ Å. It images a 28 x 52 arcsecond field of view.
-The F28X50LP filter is the principal target-acquisition aperture (see "Selecting the Imaging Aperture").
-The integrated system throughput for this filter is given in Figure 5.7 (see also page 393 for sensitivities, and signal-to-noise and saturation plots).
+STIS's longpass filter cuts off at λ < 5500 Å. It images a 28 x 52 arcsecond field of view.
+The F28X50LP filter is the principal target-acquisition aperture (see "Selecting the Imaging Aperture" on page 176).
+The integrated system throughput for this filter is given in Figure 5.7 (see also page 398 for sensitivities, and signal-to-noise and saturation plots).